Imágenes de páginas

 LIEUTENANT-COLONEL ANDREW S. ROWAN.

 dle of the road.
 There was a short whispered parley, and then we entered our carriages again and the journey was continued, now not quite so furiously.
 An hour later we halted at a little shack-like farmhouse, where supper awaited us.
 After a glass of rum all around, I was introduced to one Gervacio Sabio, a commandante of the Cuban navy, who was charged with my safe delivery into the hands of General Calixto García.
-Gervacio was much lighter in complexion.
+Gervacio was much lighter in complexion

-pretty little bay.
+our carriages.
+A walk of a mile brought us to a grove of coca palms, bordering a pretty little bay.
 Fifty yards out on the water a small fishing - smack lay dim and silent.
 Although we made no sound, a light flashed out for a single instant on the boat.
 Gervacio, the pirate, grunted his satisfaction and answered the signal.

 In a hoarse whisper Gervacio impressed upon me the great necessity of caution.
 When we had escaped the Jamaican authorities the Cuban coast lay a hundred miles to the north.
 It was patrolled night and day by the Spanish lanchas or coast-guard boats.
 If we were signaled by one of these sentinel ships we were to hoist French flag and lie flat in the bottom of our boat.